I feel her. Disciplined and precise.

 And if you could have watched her closely,

-You would have seen her wrists dangling at her side
+you would have seen her wrists dangle at her side,

 You would have noticed the nearly imperceptible